Phong illumination model (cheat sheet)

 \( \renewcommand{\vec}[1]{ \mathbf{#1} } \)

-The function \(f:\mathbb{R}^3 \rightarrow \mathbb R\) takes a 3D point in input \( \vec p : (x,y,z)\) and returns a real number which is the associated light intensity. \( \vec p \) is a point on the object's surface where you'd like to compute the light intensity.
-Note that usually this function is evaluated 3 times for red, blue and green intensities.
-This sheet only describes the computation for one color channel.
+The function \(f:\mathbb{R}^3 \rightarrow \mathbb R\) takes a 3D point \( \vec p : (x,y,z)\) in input, and returns a real number that represents the light intensity.
+Point \( \vec p \) lies on the object's surface (i.e. where you'd like to compute the light intensity).
+Note that this function is usually evaluated 3 times: for red, blue and green intensities.
+This sheet only describes the computation for a single color channel.

 Ambiant component

-In phong lighting we don't simulate light bouncing in the scene, but if we don't take this phenomenon into account, parts of the object not directly exposed to the source light would stay black.
-To fix this, the ambient component arbitrarily assigned a fixed intensity.
-This intensity only depends on the material of the object (assigned by the user)
+In Phong lighting we don't simulate light bouncing in the scene, therefore, without any other treatment, parts of the object would stay black if not directly exposed to a light.
+To fix avoid this, objects are arbitrarily assigned a fixed intensity called the "ambient component".
+This intensity only depends on the material of the object and is assigned by the user

 Diffuse component (Lambertian diffusion)

-Simulate the light that is scattered uniformly where it strikes the object's surface (e.g. plaster), it only depends on the light direction.
-The intensity is independent from the viewing point since light is diffused uniformly.
+Simulate light that scatters uniformly when striking the object's surface (e.g. plaster material), the diffuse component intensity only depends on the input light direction.
+The intensity is independent from the viewing point since light is diffused uniformly from the object's surface.

 1) Phong's specular term